Tinks18/ROckPaperScissors/README.md

 In order to achieve the desired user & business goals, the following features will be included in this release:

-- Header , to navigate to various sections of the page
+- Naav-bar , to name the  game and provide a reset function on the page
 - Pictures section for displaying the various choices.
 - Buttons to click to make choices
 - Information, as to who won the game
 - Score on each attempt of the game
-- Links to affiliate social media pages

 ### **Structure**